ZephyrJung/GoStudy/Fundamentals of concurrent programming.md

 ```

-In general it’s not possible to arrange for threads to wait for eachother by sleeping.
-In the next section we’ll introduce one of Go’smechanisms for synchronization, *channels*, and thenwe’ll demonstrate how to use a channel to make one goroutine wait for another.
+In general it’s not possible to arrange for threads to wait for each other by sleeping.
+In the next section we’ll introduce one of Go’s mechanisms for synchronization, *channels*, and thenwe’ll demonstrate how to use a channel to make one goroutine wait for another.

 ## 2. Channels

   [    ![Sushi conveyor belt](https://www.nada.kth.se/%7Esnilsson/concurrency/sushi-conveyor-belt.jpg)  ](http://www.flickr.com/photos/erikjaeger/35008017/)      Sushi conveyor belt

-A [channel](http://golang.org/ref/spec#Channel_types)is a Go language construct that provides a mechanismfor two goroutines to synchronize execution and communicate bypassing a value of a specified element type.The `<-` operator specifies the channel direction,send or receive.
+A [channel](http://golang.org/ref/spec#Channel_types) is a Go language construct that provides a mechanismfor two goroutines to synchronize execution and communicate bypassing a value of a specified element type.The `<-` operator specifies the channel direction,send or receive.
 If no direction is given, the channel is bi-directional.

 ```
 chan Sushi      // can be used to send and receive values of type Sushi